Nabtesco

 Nabtesco (ナブテスコ株式会社, Nabutesuko Kabushiki-gaisha) is a Japanese engineering company that specializes in gearboxes, rotors, motors and robotics.

 History

 The company was founded in 2003 and has several subsidiaries.

 In 2010, the company acquired the Business Segment Door Automation division of the Swiss company Dormakaba.

 Management

 Since 2017, Kazuaki Kotani has served as chairman and Katsuhiro Teramoto has served as president of Nabtesco.

 Products

-The company manufactures Cyclodial drives, railway brakes and platform screen doors.
+The company manufactures cycloidal drives, railway brakes and platform screen doors.